WebAssembly Diversification for Malware Evasion: Experimental Results

 \subsection{RQ3.
 Malware Functionality}

-To answer RQ3, we select the six binaries we can build and execute end-to-end.
-Then, we execute the original binary and the variants generated by the baseline and MCMC evasion algorithms.
-The essence of a cryptomalware is to generate hashes at high-speed.
+To answer RQ3, we select the six binaries we can build and execute end-to-end, because we have access to the three components previously mentioned in \autoref{background:crypto}.
+For those six binaries, we are able to replace the original WebAssembly binary with variants generated by our evasion algorithms.

+We execute the original binary and the variants generated by the baseline and MCMC evasion algorithms.
+The essence of a cryptojacking is to generate hashes at high-speed.
 Consequently, we assess the correctness of the variants concerning two properties: validity of the hashes and frequency of hash generation.
 With \autoref{metric:correct}, we determine the validity of the generated hashes by checking if the backend miner pool accepts them.
 The frequency is measured as the amount of \texttt{hashes} produced by the variant binaries in one second (\autoref{metric:hashes}).

 \autoref{tab:rq3} summarizes the key data for RQ3.
 Each row of the table corresponds to one binary that can be executed end-to-end, by reproducing the three components mentioned in \autoref{background:crypto}.
 The first two values of each row are the original binary's identifier and its original frequency of hash generation.
-Then, for our baseline algorithm, each row has the data for three variants generated during a successful oracle evasion.
+Then, for our baseline algorithm, each row has the data for 10 variants generated during a successful oracle evasion.
 For each one of the variants, we include the correctness percentage and the hashes calculated per second.
-The last group of columns of the table contains the correctness percentage and the hashes calculated per second for the three variants generated with the MCMC algorithm.
+The last group of columns of the table contains the correctness percentage and the hashes calculated per second for the 10 variants generated with the MCMC algorithm.
 After each frequency of hashing measurement, we indicate the relative difference with the original frequency in parentheses.
-A difference lower or equal to 1.0 means that the variant is faster or as efficient as the original.
-On the contrary, the variant is slower if the difference is larger than 1.0.
-The table contains the information for 36 variants that fully evade VirusTotal, generated out of 6 original binaries.
+A difference larger or equal to 1.0 means that the variant is faster or as efficient as the original.
+On the contrary, the variant is slower if the difference is lower than 1.0.
+The table contains the information for 120 variants.